Last Updated: December 1st, 2023

 The beneficiary’s name listed on the policy is…

-Or maybe the beneficiary listed is his girlfriend, the one you didn’t know about.
+Or maybe the beneficiary listed is his girlfriend, whom you didn’t know about.

 The latter hopefully doesn’t happen all that often, but in the first case, where someone divorces and forgets to take their ex off the life insurance policy, that’s a fairly common scenario.
-It’s common at least from some of the anecdotal evidence that I’ve picked up over the years.
+It’s common, at least from some anecdotal evidence I’ve picked up over the years.

 This does come up from time to time.
 We do find mistakes,” he says, adding that he and the other financial advisors at his firm often review life insurance policies of their clients.
 “And other documents,” he adds.
 “Your IRA’s, your 401K’s.
 Anything you have with a beneficiary on it, you’ve got to check it once in awhile.”